Feeling the symptoms

 Participate while you isolate

 We understand you may not be feeling well, which is why we’ve designed this study so you can participate from home!
 There is an initial screening conducted at a clinic where you will be tested for COVID-19.
 After that, you’ll be given take home devices to track your vital signs and help you to track how your body is managing the virus.
-All follow-ups will be done virtually or by a home healthcare provider at your home.
-And if you have any concerns, the study team will be available to you.
+Follow-ups will be done either virtually by a home healthcare provider at your home, or you have the option to see a healthcare provider at a clinic.
+The last follow up will be done in person much like the initial screening.
+If you have any concerns, the study team will be available to you.

 What Will I Have To Do?